ballerina-platform/module-ballerinax-rabbitmq/rabbitmq-ballerina/Module.md

 #### Client Acknowledgements

 The message consuming is supported by mainly two types of acknowledgement modes, which are auto acknowledgements and client acknowledgements.
-Client acknowledgements can further be divided into to two different types as positive and negative acknowledgements.
+Client acknowledgements can further be divided into two different types as positive and negative acknowledgements.
 The default acknowledgement mode is auto-ack (messages are acknowledged immediately after consuming).
 Following examples show the usage of positive and negative acknowledgements.
 > WARNING: To ensure the reliability of receiving messages, use the client-ack mode.